korifey/kobdd/README.md

 ### Pigeonhole principle (PHP)
 One of the goals for SAT-solver based on BDD is to show that it can solve [PHP](https://en.wikipedia.org/wiki/Pigeonhole_principle) problem unsolvable by [CDCL](https://en.wikipedia.org/wiki/Conflict-driven_clause_learning) based SAT solver.
-Any CDCL solver works almost infinitely long for *PHP(31,30)* because it has to generate exponential size proof to validate that solution is UNSAT ([The intractability of resolution, Armin Haken, Theoretical Computer Science Volume 39, 1985, Pages 297-308](https://www.sciencedirect.com/science/article/pii/0304397585901446)).
+Any CDCL solver works almost infinitely long for *PHP(21,20)* because it has to generate exponential size proof to validate that solution is UNSAT ([The intractability of resolution, Armin Haken, Theoretical Computer Science Volume 39, 1985, Pages 297-308](https://www.sciencedirect.com/science/article/pii/0304397585901446)).

 For BDD-based solver it was shown that polynomial proof exists in [A. Atserias, P.G.
 Kolaitis, M.Y.
 Vardi, Constraint propagation as a proof system, in: CP, 2004, pp. 77–91](https://link.springer.com/chapter/10.1007/978-3-540-30201-8_9).
-Later direct algorithm that with proven polynomial complexity was proposed in [A direct construction of polynomial-size OBDD proof of pigeon hole problem, Wěi Chén, Wenhui Zhang, Information Processing Letters
+Later direct algorithm with proven polynomial complexity was proposed in [A direct construction of polynomial-size OBDD proof of pigeon hole problem, Wěi Chén, Wenhui Zhang, Information Processing Letters
 Volume 109, Issue 10, 30 April 2009, Pages 472-477](https://www.sciencedirect.com/science/article/pii/S0020019009000143)

-In current repository algorithm is implemented using KOBDD solver and can be verified by running tests in [TestPhp](https://github.com/korifey/kobdd/blob/main/src/test/kotlin/org/kobdd/TestPhp.kt) class.
-Following experimental results for *PHP(n+1,n)* were obtained:
+In this repository the algorithm is implemented using KOBDD solver and can be verified by running tests in [TestPhp](https://github.com/korifey/kobdd/blob/main/src/test/kotlin/org/kobdd/TestPhp.kt) class.
+Following experimental results for *PHP(n+1,n)* were obtained on *Intel Core i7-8550U, 1.8GHz 16GB RAM*:

 Problem | #clauses | #nodes | time
 --- | --- | --- | ---